Adeline0415/Pacman/README.md

 # Pacman
-Pacman game writing in C language
+Pacman game writing in C language and allegro 5 library